ibkernel/custom-record-grep/README.md

-# CRGREP: A ranking search tool based on contextual relationship analysis
+# Record Grep: A ranking search tool based on contextual relationship analysis

 Since the invention of www, data have grown so immensely that even one night of crawling, the amount of data would be tremendous and hard to classify.
 As a curious programmer who want to search huge data, determining the priority of the search result has become an important and challenging task.
 This project provides a simple lightweight tool to help us search keywords with ranking priority by proximity matching.